-Cut the bread into small cubes and place on a baking sheet in your oven overnight to dry it out.
-(The oven is off, its just a way to keep the cubes off of the counter.)
+Cut the bread into small cubes and place them on a baking sheet in your oven overnight to dry it out.
+(The oven is off, it’s just a way to keep the cubes off of the counter.)
 It’s way better than the boxed stuff at the market and you can control the seasonings in your recipe.

 By all means, if you are short on time a boxed package of dressing mix will work but if you have the time make your own.
 Your guests will love you!

 How do you make Cranberry Crockpot Stuffing?

 Making your stuffing in a crockpot or slow cooker saves valuable oven space for big holidays like Thanksgiving!

 - Make your own bread cubes by cutting a french loaf into small cubes, dry them on a baking sheet and place them into the crockpot.

 - Chop the ingredients into small bite-sized pieces.

 - Sauce the onions and celery so they soften a little before you put them into the crockpot.

 - Add the texture ingredients of cranberries, apples and pecans direct to the crockpot.

 - Season with spices of parsley and poultry seasoning.